MermaidSeqBench: An Evaluation Benchmark for NL-to-Mermaid Sequence Diagram Generation: Methodology

+Table~\ref{tab:dataset_stats} summarizes the syntactic feature distribution across the 132 benchmark samples.
+Conditional branching (\texttt{alt}/\texttt{else}) is present in 89.4\% of samples, ensuring robust coverage of multi-branch logic.
+Nested control flow (where one \texttt{alt} block is nested within another) appears in 33.3\% of samples, probing more complex interaction patterns.
+Activation and deactivation blocks are present in all samples (100\%), which directly motivates the \textit{Activation Handling} evaluation criterion.
+Both solid (\texttt{->{}>}) and response (\texttt{-{}->{}>}) message types are well represented.
+Participant counts range from 4 to 7 per diagram with an average of 5.0, reflecting realistic multi-component interaction scenarios.
+Certain Mermaid constructs beyond conditional branching are not currently represented; this is an acknowledged scope limitation discussed in Section~\ref{sec:limitations}.

-By combining human-verified samples, synthetically expanded instances, and rule-based variations, each paired with a structured natural language description, \framework{} is both faithful to real-world Mermaid sequence diagram usage and broad enough to expose LLM limitations across a wide range of structures.
-This integrated methodology ensures that the benchmark captures a wide range of diagramming scenarios.
+By combining human-verified samples, synthetically expanded instances, and rule-based variations, each paired with a structured natural language description, MermaidSeqBench provides systematic coverage of core Mermaid syntactic features (as quantified in Table~\ref{tab:dataset_stats}) and exposes LLM limitations across a range of control flow structures and interaction patterns.